The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 The primary muscle group worked by the dumbbell tricep extension is your triceps.

-There are a variety of secondary muscle groups that activates during tricep dumbbell extension are biceps, forearms, lats, abs (rectus abdominis), obliques, pecs, and traps (trapezius).
+Various secondary muscle groups activate during tricep dumbbell extension: biceps, forearms, lats, abs (rectus abdominis), obliques, pecs, and traps (trapezius).

 These secondary muscles engage to stabilize and support the motion.